-The economics team at Seafish conducts an annual financial survey of all UK fish processors.
-In addition to this survey, the team carries out a census of all fish processing businesses every two years.
+The economics team at Seafish conducts annual financial surveys of UK fish processors.
+In addition to these surveys, the team carries out a census of all UK fish processing businesses every two years.

 The Seafish economics team has published annual reports, based on its economic surveys of the UK fishing fleet.
 The 'Quay Issues: 2014 Economics of the UK Fishing Fleet' includes the most recent nationwide costs and earnings data on the UK catching sector.